Dashboard SQL Reference

 Excel files (.xlsx

-) work the same as CSV files.
-See above.
+) mostly work the same as CSV files (above).

 Layout